jax-ml/jax/README.md

-What’s new is that JAX uses [XLA](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/g3doc/overview.md) to compile and run your NumPy functions on GPUs and TPUs.
+What’s new is that JAX uses [XLA](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/g3doc/overview.md) to compile and run your NumPy programs on GPUs and TPUs.
 Compilation happens under the hood by default, with library calls getting just-in-time compiled and executed.
 But JAX also lets you just-in-time compile your own Python functions into XLA-optimized kernels using a one-function API,